canonical/craft-cli/CONTRIBUTING.md

 Don't force-push changes to the branch.
 It destroys the history of the review and makes it harder for maintainers to see code changes.

-### Evaluating pull requests

-Oftentimes all you want to do is see if a given pull request solves the issue you were having.
-To make this easier, snaps are published for AMD64 and ARM64 on a channel named `latest/edge/pr-<PR-number>` where `PR number` is the number of the pull request.

-For feature branches, snaps are published for AMD64 and ARM64 on a channel named `latest/edge/<branch-name>`.
-For example, a branch named `feature/offline-mode` would be available on the channel `latest/edge/offline-mode`.